 - Biotechnology plays a key role in this field dedicated to improving the quality of life of humans around the globe.

-- Work is concentrated on bettering diagnostic methodologies and discovery of novel, innovative medical therapies for disease prevention as well as its cure.
+- Work is concentrated on bettering diagnostic methodologies and discovery of novel, innovative medical therapies, development of antibiotics, antibodies, and vaccines, for the mitigation of various diseases as well as their cure.

 - Pharmaceutical formulations are developed to meet the emerging needs for improved health care.

-- Since a large number of diseases and medical conditions are present which have no cure, this field is an evergreen field with no recession.
+- Since many diseases and medical conditions are present that have no cure, this field is an evergreen field with no recession.

 - There are various industrial applications such as pollution control, treatment of industrial waste, reduction in toxicity, cosmetic innovations, chemical processes, etc.

-- Biotechnologists are hired by both the government based companies as well as private companies for research and development work to improve the industrial scenario thereby increasing the economy of the country.
+- Biotechnologists are hired by both government-based companies as well as private companies for research and development work to improve the industrial scenario, thereby increasing the economy of the country.

-- Biotechnologists have an important role to play in this sector owing to the major dependence of India's economy on this field.
+- Biotechnologists have an important role to play in this sector owing to the major dependence of the economy of several countries in this field.

 - Work is focused on developing genetically improved crops that give a higher yield and are disease resistant.

-- Biofertlizers are also developed that reduce the harmful effects of chemical fertilizers on the crops making them more consumable.
+- Bio-fertilizers are also developed that reduce the harmful effects of chemical fertilizers on the crops making them more consumable.
 Synthetic chemicals are also being replaced by Biochemicals.

 - 4. ANIMAL HUSBANDRY:

-- In this sector, biotechnologists are involved with research dealing with improvements in animal breeding that yield a better variety of farm animals which provide high-quality meat and dairy products in large quantities.
+- In this sector, biotechnologists are involved with research dealing with improvements in animal breeding.
+They help to yield a better variety of farm animals that provide high-quality meat and dairy products in large quantities.

 - Additionally research is focused on improving the health of the animal to prevent their premature death from diseases.